 Avalabetta – A quick day trip from Bengaluru

 The coconut trees swaying in harmony to gentle breeze, perfectly compliment the lush green paddy fields, which welcome you into the world away from the busy life of Bengaluru – The World of Avalabetta.
 Fascinating views, melodic serenity, unpretentious beauty and much more make a lovely drive to Avalabetta.
 Now don’t be fooled into thinking that you need to travel hundreds of kilometers to dwell into this charmness – it’s just next door!
 Less than a hundred kilometers with one and half hour travel time from Bengaluru.
 Just 20 mins off NH7 near Peresandra, Avalabetta is the new Nandi hills aka favorite short getaway of Bengalureans.
+So, if you visiting Bangalore, then this is definitely one of the things to do.

 Though Avalabetta is picking up fame as a quick day trip from Bengaluru, many people are still unaware of it.
 From the day we got to know about Avalabetta, it drifted in and out of our minds many times, but couldn’t quite gather moss.
 So, it had to be on Neetan’s birthday(Read about the best gift I ever gave him on his birthday) when we finally decided to give Avalabetta the privilege of hosting us!